MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 Risk and Asset Management

-We have continued our commitment and focus on the infrastructure sector comprising,among other segments, power, roads, telecom and ports.Given the continuing deficit in thepower sector, it remains a priority sector for us in terms of exposure.
-However, owing tolesser roadblocks, we have visibly concentrated on renewable power more than thermalpower.
+The infrastructure finance business in FY14 has continued it commitment and focus oninfrastructure sectors-comprising among other segments power, roads, telecom and airports.Given the continuing deficit in the power sector, it remains a priority sector for us interms of exposure.

 Investment Management Business